Pulkit-Sinha/Pulkit-Sinha/README.md

 - 👋 Hi, I’m @Pulkit-Sinha!
-- Full stack developer at AlphaSense (since July 2024)
+- Founding Engineer at Armatrix
-- Interned at Amazon for 6 months before this
+- Heading development of customer software
-- Bachelor of Engineering in Computer Science from BITS Pilani (Pilani Campus)
+- Ex-AlphaSense, ex-Amazon
-- Experienced with Python, FastAPI, React, NextJS, C++, Flutter, Java.
+- CS Major from BITS Pilani, Pilani Campus (grad.
+2024)

 <!---
 Pulkit-Sinha/Pulkit-Sinha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.